Pepperstone

 Regulation & Safety

 Regulation is crucial for fund safety.
 Pepperstone is regulated by ASIC, FCA, CySEC, DFSA, SCB (Tier 1), while Swissquote holds licenses from FINMA (Unrated).
 Pepperstone scores 9/10 and Swissquote scores 10/10 in this category.
-Tier 1 regulators like FCA, ASIC, and CySEC offer the strongest investor protection, including segregated client funds and compensation schemes.
-Always verify your broker's specific license for your jurisdiction before opening an account.
+Pepperstone looks strong on regulation, but the exact protections still depend on whether you land in its UK, Australia, EU, or offshore stack.
+Swissquote shows 1 regulator in the shared broker dataset.
+Treat that as a brand-level trust signal, not proof of the exact legal entity you will onboard with.
+Tier 1 regulators like FCA, ASIC, and CySEC offer the strongest investor protection, but you should still verify the specific entity covering your jurisdiction before opening an account.

 Education & Research